How to Do a Quiet Title

 Well, I’m going to tell you when you’re going to find out.
 You’re going to find out after you got the property because the County doesn’t even send you that stuff for 60 or 90 days.

-So I say, “Be conservative, just take your time.
-Know what you’re getting.”
+So I say, be conservative, just take your time.
+Know what you’re getting.

 How Much Could a Quiet Title Cost?

-Now, you might have had a property that’s worth $400,000, and you just bought it for $50,000.
+You might have a property that’s worth $400,000 that you just bought for $50,000 at a tax defaulted property auction.

-So let’s see, you spend $50,000, and another $3,000 or $4,000.
+So you spend $50,000 and another $3,000 or $4,000.
 It looks to me like that was a good deal.
-So just understand, and don’t get a shock, and don’t get panicky, okay?

 Let me do a summary: Be conservative, buy low, sell low, and hire an attorney to do the paperwork if you have to.